Class Pacing Guide

 Some have characterized my teaching style in two words: Structure and Standards.
 I suppose that is because my class runs in a crisp, organized manner, with standards-based lessons as a regularity.
 However, those two words do not fully describe how I teach.
 I am an energetic teacher and I try to utilize a wide variety of strategies.
 I use cooperative learning, technology, role-plays, humor, and my favorite strategy of all, competition.
 Furthermore, my lessons demand high expectations, combining creativity and relevance to make history come alive in a fresh and infectious way.

 Perhaps the most meaningful way that I reach out to students on a school-wide level is by being the coordinator of an East Coast Tour.
-Each year, I customize an itinerary that takes dozens of students to Boston, New York, Philadelphia, Gettysburg, and Washington, D.C., all of which compliments the Social Studies Standards.
-Among the many sites we visit are Plymouth Plantation, Harvard University, the Statue of Liberty, a Broadway Play, Independence Hall, the Smithsonian Museums, and Arlington National Cemetery.
+Each year, I customize an itinerary that takes dozens of students to Boston, New York, Philadelphia, and Washington, D.C., all of which compliments the Social Studies Standards.
+Among the many sites we visit are Plimoth Plantation, Harvard University, the Statue of Liberty, a Broadway Play, Independence Hall, the Smithsonian Museums, and Arlington National Cemetery.
 The trip is truly life-changing.
-Last May, I took 80 students, 5 parents, 6 teachers, and my Principal.
-Currently, I am working on an Italy trip, and I've just finished the itinerary which would have us visiting in May of 2015.
-So my goal is to visit the current 5th graders at the nearby Elementary school and promote that trip, since they would be the first class that would be able to attend.
-Click on "photos" above to see hundreds of great pictures from previous trips.
+(Click on "ECT Photos" above to see pictures from our various trips.)

-Lately, I have been involved in as much professional development as possible, including attending the AVID Summer Institute and the California League of Schools Conference in Sacramento.
+Lately, I have been involved in as much professional development as possible, including attending the AVID Summer Institute (for the fourth time) and the California League of Schools Conference in Sacramento.
 I plan on presenting at the next C.L.S.
 Conference as well as a National Council for Social Studies Conference later this year.
-My presentations would be on "Technology in the Social Studies Classroom" and "How to Raise CST Scores in Social Studies."
+My presentations would be on "Technology in the Social Studies Classroom" and "How to Successfully Implement an East Coast Tour."

 Hopefully the above has given you a clearer understanding of my teaching style, strategies, and successes.

-Go to the following website to see 109 questions from the CST - the state test that all 8th grades must take at the end of the school year.
-If you can master these questions, you are on your way to scoring "Advanced" on the test!
+Go to the following website to see over a hundred questions from the old CST - the state test that all 8th grades used to take at the end of the school year.
+If you can master these questions, you are on your way to being an "Advanced" student.